 General and administrative ("G&A").
-These are costs incurred for overhead, including payroll and benefits for our corporate staff, costs of maintaining our headquarters, costs of managing our production and development operations, franchise taxes, audit and other fees for professional services, legal compliance and compensation expense related to employee and director stock awards, performance share awards and option awards granted, which have been recognized on a straight-line basis over the vesting period associated with the award, and, in prior periods, performance unit awards in which the fair value was re-measured at the end of each reporting period until settlement.
+These are costs incurred for overhead, including payroll and benefits for our corporate staff, costs of maintaining our headquarters, costs of managing our production and development operations, franchise taxes, audit and other fees for professional services, legal compliance and compensation expense related to employee and director stock awards, option awards and performance share awards with market criteria, which have been recognized on a straight-line basis over the vesting period associated with the award, and performance share awards with performance criteria, which have been recognized based on an estimated probability of how many shares will be earned at the end of the performance period with expense trued-up at each reporting period.
+The 2013 performance unit awards' fair value was re-measured at the end of each reporting period until settlement in first-quarter 2016.
+See Note 8.c to our consolidated financial statements included elsewhere in this Annual Report for additional information regarding our stock-based compensation.

-Depletion, depreciation and amortization.
-Under the full cost accounting method, we capitalize all acquisition, exploration and development costs, including certain related employee costs, incurred for the purpose of finding oil and natural gas within a cost center and then systematically expense those costs on a unit-of-production basis based on evaluated oil, NGL and natural gas reserve quantities.
-We calculate depletion on the following types of costs: (i) all capitalized costs, other than the cost of investments in unevaluated properties and major development projects for which evaluated reserves cannot yet be assigned, less accumulated depletion; (ii) the estimated future expenditures to be incurred in developing evaluated reserves; and (iii) the estimated dismantlement and abandonment costs, net of estimated salvage values.
-We calculate depreciation on the cost of fixed assets related to our pipelines and other fixed assets utilizing the straight-line method over the useful life of the asset, or in the case of leasehold improvements over the shorter of the estimated useful lives of the assets or the terms of the related leases.
+Depletion, depreciation and amortization ("DD&A").
+Under the full cost method of accounting for our oil and natural gas properties, we capitalize all acquisition, exploration and development costs, including certain related employee costs, incurred for the purpose of exploring for or developing oil and natural gas properties and then systematically expense those costs on a unit-of-production basis based on proved oil, NGL and natural gas reserve quantities.
+Unevaluated costs and related carrying costs are excluded from the depletion base until the properties associated with these costs are evaluated.
+The depletion base includes estimated future development costs and dismantlement, restoration and abandonment costs, net of estimated salvage values.
+We calculate depreciation on our midstream service assets and other fixed assets utilizing the straight-line method based on estimated useful lives of the assets or, in the case of leasehold improvements, over the shorter of the estimated useful lives of the assets or the terms of the related leases.
+See Note 6 to our consolidated financial statements included elsewhere in this Annual Report for additional information regarding the DD&A of our property and equipment.

 Impairment expense.
-The full cost ceiling is based principally on the estimated future net revenues from our proved oil and natural gas properties discounted at 10%.
+Impairment of our oil and natural gas properties is based principally on the estimated future net revenues from our proved oil and natural gas properties discounted at 10%.
 Our Realized Prices are utilized to calculate the discounted future net revenues in our full cost ceiling calculation.
-In the event the unamortized cost of our evaluated oil and natural gas properties being depleted exceeds the full cost ceiling, the excess is charged to expense in the period such excess occurs.
+In the event the unamortized cost of our evaluated oil and natural gas properties being depleted exceeds the full cost ceiling as defined by the SEC, the excess is charged to expense in the period such excess occurs.
 Once incurred, a write-down of oil and natural gas properties is not reversible.
-See Note 2.h to our consolidated financial statements included elsewhere in this Annual Report for additional information regarding full cost accounting.
+With the continuing volatility in commodity prices, we may incur additional write-downs on our oil and natural gas properties.
+See Note 6.a to our consolidated financial statements included elsewhere in this Annual Report for additional information regarding our full cost ceiling calculation.